Campus

 REJECT Waste

-Sanitary pods, Diapers and First Aid waste is collected by an empanelled Vendor, who has got the authorization from the local municipality for safe and compliant disposal.
+Sanitary pads, Diapers and First Aid waste is stored separately and collected by an Empanelled Vendor, who is authorised by the local municipality for safe disposal of reject waste.

 Our Zero Waste Journey: A Ripple of Transformation

-It all began when Vedan organised a volunteering activity to paint the walls of Madiwala Market.
-Among the volunteers was a lecturer from Krupanidhi College, who, moved by the experience, recommended Waste Management Initiative to the Chairman and CEO OF Cambridge Institute of Technology (CIT).
-Their passion for sustainable practices and supporters of the Sustainable Development Goals (SDGs) inspired to make a difference.
+For Vedan, that action was a volunteering initiative to paint the walls of Madiwala Market.
+Among the volunteers was a lecturer from Krupanidhi College.
+Inspired by the experience and Vedan’s approach to environmental sustainability, the lecturer introduced Vedan’s waste management model to the Chairman and CEO of Cambridge Institute of Technology (CIT), who were passionate advocates of sustainable development and the Sustainable Development Goals (SDGs).

 GHPS Kattigenahalli